wavexx/fgallery/README.rst

 profile is clearly not adequate, since images without a profile should be assumed to be in sRGB color-space already.

-Because of the general lack of color management, fgallery transforms the preview and thumbnail images from the built-in color profile to the sRGB color-space by default.
+Because of the general lack of color management, `fgallery` transforms the preview and thumbnail images from the built-in color profile to the sRGB color-space by default.
 On most devices this will result in images appearing to be *closer* to true colors with only minimal lack of absolute color depth.
+As usual, no transformation is done on the original downloadable files.

 Dependencies